status-im/feature-specs/content/raw/chat/mutual_contacts.md

 2. User fills reason for contact request e.g "Say who you are / why you want to become a contact.."
 3. User sends contact request
 4. System notifies user `Contact Request Send`
+5. System opens A 1 on 1 chat with that user, it displays that a contact request to that user is pending.
+The user cannot send messages on the 1 on 1 while the request is pending.

 ### Receiving Contact Request